Volkswagen Golf GTI Review 2024

 Volkswagen Golf GTI 2024: Practicality

-Volkswagen usually nails its driving positions, and the Golf GTI is no different.
+Volkswagen usually nails its driving positions and the Volkswagen Golf GTI is no different.
 The standard figure-hugging sports seats hold you in place but don't obstruct those of a broader build, while the well-placed pedals and level of adjustment means anyone can get comfortable.

-Storage is good, and we also like the comfy centre armrest that you can ratchet into position.
-Step in the back and, while there's still a good amount of leg- and headroom for six footers, the relatively compact Golf isn't the class-leader when it comes to rear accommodation: a Honda Civic Type R in particular is more generous.
-Our other complaint is the the single-piece front seat backs obscure the view forwards.
+Storage is good and we also like the comfy centre armrest that you can ratchet into position.
+Step in the back and, while there's still a good amount of leg- and headroom for six footers, the relatively compact VW Golf isn't the class-leader when it comes to rear accommodation: a Honda Civic Type R in particular is more generous.

 The tailgate offers a wide boot opening and the shape is nice and square, but the actual capacity of 374-litres (reduced ever so slightly other the standard Golf due to the exhaust system) is a fair way off class-leading.
-You'll want the huge Skoda Octavia vRS for that, although the Civic Type R is both considerably larger too.
+You'll want the huge Skoda Octavia vRS for that.
 The Golf is pretty much level-pegging with the Ford Focus ST on capacity, though.

 Volkswagen Golf GTI 2024: Quality and finish